Lukc/tartines-www/rules.md

 All Council members *must* be notified of new votes having been opened as soon as they are opened.

 Once a vote is opened, members of the Council *may* start voting “in favor”, “blank” or “against” the motion.
-The vote *must* remain open for 7 days unless an [exceptional derogation](#exceptional-derogations) is accorded.
+The vote *must* remain open for 7 days or the approbation of an [immediate application](#immediate-application), whichever comes first.

-After the 7 days delay or an exceptional derogation, the motion *must* be approved or refused based on the following rules:
+After the 7 days delay or a decision of immediate application, the motion *must* be approved or refused based on the following rules:

   - if someone votes against the motion, the motion is refused;
   - if no-one votes in favor of the motion, the motion is refused;
   - if none of those cases happen, the motion is accepted by the Council.

 Special mention *may* be made if the voters are unanimously in favor of the motion.
-Voters *may* justify their votes, and that justification *must*, if requested, be noted in the meeting’s proceedings.
+Voters *may* justify their votes, and that justification *must*, if requested, be noted in the meeting's proceedings.

 One *must* be a member of the Council in order to vote.

 ## Privacy

-Each voter’s vote *should not* be private.
+Each voter's vote *should not* be private.

 Voting privately is very impractical and difficult to guarantee over the network, leading at the very least to technical issues, and possibly to more philosophical issues relating to trust and impartiality.

-If a private vote is actually requested for any reason, the [Council]’s members will decide how to receive and process the votes.
+If a private vote is actually requested for any reason, the [Council]'s members will decide how to receive and process the votes.
 During such a vote, asymmetric cryptographic keys *should* be used and the results *must* be processed automatically by a robot, script or other piece of software to make sure no-one known whose vote is whose.

 ## Publication of results

 The results of the votes *must* be publicly accessible.

-Unless the votes are private, each voter’s opinion *should* be published.
+Unless the votes are private, each voter's opinion *should* be published.
 Any justification given for any vote *must* be published with the results.

-## Exceptional derogations
+## Immediate application

 When time is essential, the Council *may* decide to accelerate a decision by additionally voting its immediate application.

-Such a vote is validated as soon as all Council members have voiced their opinion.
+A vote is validated and its decision applied immediately if all members of the Council have voted and are in favor of an immediate application.

 ## Voting rights